 Sue Snider Seccombe (President of the Fellowship - Executive Committee)

 I am a second-generation reader, as are most of my six brothers and sisters.
-Since my earliest childhood, our lively family dinner times were often filled with questions about non-breathers, Andon and Fonta, Lucifer, gravity and time and black holes, and Catholics :) I have worked in marketing, advertising and product development for the last 30+ years, concentrating in marketing research, behavior, motivation, and memory.
-I am looking forward to getting to know more readers and truth seekers, and to learn how the Urantia Book Fellowship can better serve the needs of our growing community!
+Since my earliest childhood, our lively family dinner times were often filled with questions about non-breathers, Andon and Fonta, Lucifer, gravity and time and black holes, and Catholics.
+I have worked in marketing, advertising and product development for over thirty years, concentrating in marketing research, behavior, motivation, and memory.
+I am looking forward to getting to know more readers and truth seekers, and to learn how The Urantia Book Fellowship can better serve the needs of our growing community!

 David Schlundt (Vice President of the Fellowship - Executive Committee)

 I received a copy of The Urantia Book from my father (K. David Schlundt) for my thirteenth birthday and have been a student of the book ever since.
 I live in Ashland City, Tennessee (just outside Nashville) with my wife Zada Law.
 I am an Associate Professor of Psychology at Vanderbilt University.
 I have been on the faculty at Vanderbilt University since 1985 and split my time between teaching and research.
 I was trained as a clinical psychologist and have devoted my career to research in health psychology.
 I am especially interested in the role of behaviors (eating, exercise, and stress management), in the treatment and prevention of disease, and in better understanding how contexts (emotions, thoughts, and places) influence these behaviors.
 My research has also focused on health disparities, community-based participatory research, program evaluation, behavioral interventions, and psychological and behavioral assessment.